JackWangCUMT/PainLang/README.md

 # PainLang (v0.8)
-Welcome to the home page of PainLang, a dynamic scripting language written in .NET
+Welcome to the home page of PainLang, a dynamic scripting language written in .NET.
+It is written entirely in plain C# (without DLR or Reflection.Emit).

 ## Main language features
  + .NET interoperability